 Any Tanzania safari must delve into the rich wildlife of the Serengeti and the Ngorongoro Crater, a UNESCO World Heritage Site.
-But this safari also takes you beyond these places, to discover the private Loliondo game reserve and its local Maasai people, and the great elephant herds of Tarangire National Park.
+But this safari also takes you beyond these places, to discover private concessions with their local Maasai people, and the great elephant herds of Tarangire National Park.

 Imagine the landscapes of East Africa – the Great Rift Valley, the Ngorongoro Crater, and the Serengeti – and you are imagining the same iconic landscapes that inspired the writings of such literary greats as Isak Dinesen.
 Here, everything that is Africa converges in a beautiful display, from the remarkable variety and sheer numbers of wild animals, to the sweeping plains and shallow lakes dotted with countless pink flamingos, to the rich culture of the Maasai, who live a predominantly traditional lifestyle to this day.

-This Tanzania safari takes you beyond the Serengeti, to discover the private Loliondo game reserve with its local Maasai people, and the great elephant herds of Tarangire National Park – both ideal safari locales for the months of June-October.
+This Tanzania safari takes you beyond the Serengeti, to discover private community-based game reserves where epic wildlife exists amid remote Maasai villages, and the great elephant herds of Tarangire National Park – ideal safari locales for the months of June-October.
 Of course, we also enjoy the rich wildlife of the Serengeti and the UNESCO World Heritage Site of the Ngorongoro Crater.

 No matter whether you come for the wildlife, the scenery, or the culture, it is the things that are impossible to predict – a pride of lionesses on the hunt, or a rainbow breaking over a herd of elephants, or the thrilled grin of a child for the simple gift of a pencil – that will stay with you long after you leave Tanzania.